DevilCoders/CyberTex/docs/BLUETEAMING.md

 These helpers are available across interpreters, compilers, the linter, and the `sapl-test` harness.
 Defensive teams can therefore record detections, link them to runbooks, and export reports without leaving the SAPL ecosystem.

+See `examples/blueteam_response.sapl` for an automation-heavy containment workflow that embeds SQL, Python, and reporting assets alongside SOC actions.